Zelenskyy pleads to US Congress: ''We need you right now'' | Politics

 - United States

-Ukrainian President Volodymyr Zelenskyy summoned the memory of Pearl Harbour and the September 11, 2001, terror attacks on Wednesday as he appealed to the US Congress to do more to help Ukraine's fight against Russia.
-But he acknowledged the no-fly zone he has sought to "close the sky"to the Russians over his country may not happen.
+Ukrainian President Volodymyr Zelenskyy summoned the memory of Pearl Harbor and the Sept.
+11, 2001, terror attacks in appealing Wednesday to the US Congress to do more to help Ukraine's fight against Russia, but he acknowledged the no-fly zone he has sought to “close the sky” to airstrikes on his country may not happen.

 Livestreamed into the Capitol complex, Zelenskyy said the US must sanction Russian lawmakers and block imports.
-But rather than an enforced no-fly zone, he instead sought other military aid to stop Russian airstrikes.
+But rather than an enforced no-fly zone that the White House has resisted, he instead sought other military aid to stop Russian assault.

 For the first time in a public address to world leaders, he showed a packed auditorium of lawmakers a graphic video of the destruction and devastation his country has suffered in the war, along with heartbreaking scenes of civilian casualties.
 “We need you right now,” Zelenskyy said. ''I call on you to do more.”
 Lawmakers gave him a standing ovation, before and after his short remarks, which Zelenskyy began in Ukrainian through an interpreter but then switched to English in a heartfelt appeal to help end the bloodshed.